zibz0017/QuartzVault/content/Hashkafa/Yeshivas Chofetz Chaim Hashkafa.md

 # How to View Political Turmoil
 1. We have to keep in mind that our efforts in avodas Hashem is what really makes the difference.[^1]
 # Tzedaka
-## Keren Olam Hatorah
+## Keren עולם Hatorah
 1. The Israeli government stopped giving money to Israeli yeshivos.
-As such, an organization (Keren Olam Hatorah) was created to try to raise the money from America to cover the deficit.[^5]
+As such, an organization (Keren עולם Hatorah) was created to try to raise the money from America to cover the deficit.[^5]
 2. While there is obviously a tremendous tzorech, one shouldn't take money away from other institutions that they donate to to give to this need.
-Rather people should dig a bit deeper in their pockets (At least, this is what the gedolim running the organization said.
+Rather people should dig a bit deeper in their pockets (At least, this is what the גדולים running the organization said.
 I couldn't find this online, though).
 3. For yeshiva guys who are struggling to make ends meet, one wouldn't need to give very much to this.[^1]
 4. (I don't know why this isn't viewed as such a priority.
-Perhaps because the burden is being shared by klal Yisroel.
+Perhaps because the burden is being shared by כלל ישראל.
 I'm not sure.)
 # Righteous Indignation
 1. This is not coming from a good place and one should try to deal with it.[^1]
 2. A person can deal with it by thinking about the fact that they themselves have flaws and don't want to be judged for those things.[^1]